bruderj15/constrained-some/README.md

 # constrained-some

 This library provides utilities for working with existential types and type-level constraints.
-It allows you to enforce multiple constraints on polymorphic types and containers offering a more reusable way than `some`.
+It allows you to enforce multiple constraints on polymorphic types and containers complementing `some`.

 ## Core